hosu-kim/word_counter_by_hosu/README.md

-# Word and Sentence Counter
+# Word Counter By Hosu

 A simple React application for analyzing text.
 It provides live statistics on characters, words, sentences, paragraphs, and estimated reading time.